ibm-cloud-docs/vmware-service/common/architecture-workload-isolation.md

 Client metadata is stored in {{site.data.keyword.cloud_notm}} databases (ICD) that encrypts all data both in transit and at rest.

 The credentials that are used to access the underlay IaaS and VMware by Broadcom components are also stored in the database.
-They are stored with a second layer of envelope encryption in addition to the DB encryption by using [{{site.data.keyword.cloud_notm}} Key Protect](https://cloud.ibm.com/catalog/services/key-protect) Root Key with wrapped Data Encryption Key (DEK).
+They are stored with a second layer of envelope encryption in addition to the DB encryption by using [{{site.data.keyword.cloud_notm}} Key Protect](https://cloud.ibm.com/catalog/services/key-protect){: external} Root Key with wrapped Data Encryption Key (DEK).
 The unwrapped DEK is to encrypt and decrypt the final data.

 Envelope encryption uses a unique Key Protect instance per region with unique root key and DEK per microservice in the {{site.data.keyword.vcf-aas}} solution across all customer instances.